The 45th Annual International Trumpet Guild Conference

 As a performer he has appeared with many groups in the DFW region including (but not limited to) the Dallas Wind Symphony, the Dallas Opera, Plano, Allen, Arlington, Las Colinas, Irving, Garland, and Dallas Chamber Orchestras.
 He has also had the opportunity to perform with the North Texas Symphony Orchestra, Chamber Orchestra, and the Grammy Nominated UNT One O’Clock Lab Band.
 While at Florida State, Dr. Walker performed with the Tallahassee Symphony, Pensacola Symphony, and New World Symphony to name a few.
-As a soloist, Dr. Walker has given recitals in Texas, Oklahoma, Mississippi, Arkansas, Georgia, Florida and Mytilene, Greece, Sao Paulo, Brazil and has performed throughout France.
+As a soloist, Dr. Walker has given recitals throughout the United States as well as abroad in Greece, France, China and Brazil.
 In addition, he was featured as a soloist on the Tarleton State Wind Ensemble’s performance at Carnegie Hall.

 Dr. Walker holds degrees from the University of North Texas (DMA), The Florida State University (MM) and Southeastern Oklahoma State (BM).
 His primary teachers include Michael Miles, Christopher Moore, John Holt and Adam Gordon.